Wellness at Scale – Xero

 A series on designing for the tech industry – Part Four

-In the tech industry, cognitive load is high, and without supportive spaces, fatigue is inevitable.
-Our design for Xero’s offices counters these demands and encourages daily mental and physical recalibration.
-Wellness is a core principle not confined to a single room.
-We applied this principle holistically and across various locations, guided by briefs, design standards, local needs, and feedback to support every team member at a global scale.
+In the tech industry, cognitive load is high.
+Without supportive spaces, fatigue becomes inevitable.
+Our design for Xero’s offices responds to these demands and supports daily mental and physical recalibration.
+Wellness is a core principle, not confined to a single room.
+We applied this approach holistically across multiple locations, guided by briefs, design standards, local requirements, and team feedback to support every team member on a global scale.

 Featured Xero Workplaces: